 We, modern adults, have many things in common: our love for beautiful sunsets, a weird uncle, and our unending search for a better wifi signals, to name a few.
 Another thing we have in common—lower back pain.
 Eight out of 10 adults will experience back pain at some point.
 It's as they say, the common struggle often caused by excessive sitting that bonds us as a people.

 Lower back pain is caused by our favorite pastime: sitting.
 Sitting for a while puts incredible pressure on your lower back.
 And since our fancy designer chairs now come with lumbar support, our back support muscles are left purposeless and go into an existential crisis.
 When we eventually stand up to pick something up, your back muscles are, but a feeble collection of fibers strained to its limit to keep us from folding over like an overcooked noodle.
+The worse scenario is when you feel lower back pain after moving furniture.

 5 tension-releasing lower back stretches to do on your chair